MaryHal/Barrage/README.md

 #### Frame counting

-    -- Get the amount of frames since this bullet's creation. getTurn()
+    -- Get the amount of frames since this bullet's creation or most recent function switch. getFrameCount()

     -- Reset this bullet's frame counter
-    resetTurns()
+    resetFrameCount()

 #### Barrage difficulty